guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/DETAILS.md

 ## Smart Pointer

 A smart pointer handles memory resources without the need for intervention by programmers.
 While it is not designed to be used on the GPU, and CUDA doesn't have its own implementation at this time.
 So, we have to use raw pointers and remember to release the memory resources explicitly.

+## Standard Container

+Standard containers cannot be used in kernel function because their functions are not specified with `__device__`.
+We'll have to use C-style arrays, particularly for storing the _hittables_.